Automated Tests

 Unit Tests

+Small tests of specific behavior.
 Each unit test is only intended to validate an isolated piece (unit) of functionality separated from the rest of the system.
-They can use mocking to replicate the behavior of other parts of the system.
+Any dependencies are often mocked.
+These are typically the easiest to write and are a great starting point for new contributors.

 you can find unit test for the webapp).
 Run them locally with: npm run unit